Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 This language …

-Five (5) year warranty for all other cartridges (thermostatic cartridges, diverters, check stop mechanisms etc.)
+Five (5) year warranty for all other cartridges (thermostatic cartridges, diverters, check stop mechanisms, etc.)

-Exactly what is included in "etc." We don't know, a consumer buyer certainly would not know, and it is likely that whoever wrote the warranty also does not know.
 An "etc." should never be used in a consumer warranty.
-It is ambiguous by its very nature and cannot meet the language repquirments of a consumer warranty.
+It is ambiguous by its very nature and cannot meet the specificity requirements of a consumer warranty.

 For an example of a warranty that avoids these problems and meets all of the requirements of U.S. warranty law, see the Model Limited Lifetime Warranty.